waleedkhalid1/nn-dataset-1/README.md

 python run.py
 ```

-Alternatively, execute from the root of the project (provided to support pip distribution):
+Alternatively, execute from the root of the project:
 ```bash
 PYTHONPATH=. python ab/nn/train.py
 ```